Publish a video layer

 First, you're asked the type of hosted web layer you want to create.
 Excalibur can be used to host imagery layers, observation layers, or video layers.

-2. For Video Layer, click the arrow.
+2. For Video Layer, click the arrow next to On Demand.

 Note: